immutant/feature-demo/README.md

 log something to stdout, but the `demo.web` examples are available at `http://localhost:8080`.

-The minimum supported Leiningen version is 2.4.0
+You need at least Java 7 and Leiningen 2.4.0

 You can run the app in several ways: